za3k/qr-backup/docs/FAQ.md

 There are some command-line options that reduce the damage:

 - `--num-copies` prints duplicates of QR codes.
 If you're printing duplicates, I recommend three copies (rather arbitrarily).
 - `--no-compress` disables compression.
 This makes the backup longer, but it means that if you have 50% of the data, you can recover 50% of the file.
 For some backup types (text documents) this is useful.
 For others (bitcoin wallets) it is not.
-Make sure your document doesn't contain weird characters (including "\r", the mac/windows newline), or base64 encoding will turn on, which makes recovery harder.
-- There is an open [feature request](https://github.com/za3k/qr-backup/issues/2) to improve this and let you lose some QR codes.

 ## Why don't you support windows?
 I might someday, I just haven't done it yet.

 - I don't use Windows myself
 - I want the restore process to work WITHOUT qr-backup software.
-I'm not sure how to do this on Windws yet.
+I'm not sure how to do this on Windows yet.

 In the meantime, you could try [a different paper backup program](#what-other-paper-backup-projects-exist).